-Belantara has chosen to focus the vast majority of its conservation supports on ten grant distribution areas hose locations span five provinces in Sumatra and Kalimantan islands.
+Belantara has chosen to focus the vast majority of its conservation supports on ten program distribution areas hose locations span five provinces in Sumatra and Kalimantan islands.
 These ten specified grant distribution areas cover 10,145,187.85 hectares of land that includes 4 national parks, 9 wildlife areas, 4 nature reserves, and 2 grand forest parks; as well as Biosphere Reserves.
 Just over 1,000 vertebrate species have been identified within Belantara's grant distribution areas, including 209 species that are protected by the overnment of Indonesia and 213 species that are globally endangered according to IUCN's Red List.

-Indicators for the identification of the priority grant distribution areas were based on:
+Indicators for the identification of the priority program distribution areas were based on:

 The Kutai ecosystem consists of several ecosystem types - tropical lowland forest, peat swamp forest, freshwater swamp forest, mangrove forest, kerangas forest and located on the north side of the Mahakam River, East Borneo province.